Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

 Regarding the time complexity of PAT, since we can reuse the scorer model multiple times, we split the analysis into two stages: training and test.

 For the training stage, consider $\mathcal{V}(n)$ to be the time complexity of training a scorer with $n$ observations, and $\nu$ the time complexity of scoring one single observation.
 Suppose that we apply $k$-fold cross validation to obtain the positive scores, with which we model the density function to identify the $t$ thresholds associated with different values of $\mathfrak{q}$.
-In this case, the complexity to train PAT is the complexity to obtain the scores and sort them in order to identify the thresholds (with binary search):
+In this case, the complexity to train PAT is the complexity to obtain the scores and sort them in order to identify the thresholds (either linearly or through binary search):

 For test, we can take different approaches if we are using multiple thresholds or only one.
 If we are using only one threshold, then, after scoring all test observations, we can linearly count how many are below the threshold, totalling a time complexity of $O(|U|\nu + |U|) = O(|U|\nu)$.
-However, if we are using multiple thresholds, we can sort the scores and iterate over a pre-sorted list of thresholds to count how many observations are bellow each threshold with binary search.
+However, if we are using multiple thresholds, we can sort the scores and iterate over a pre-sorted list of thresholds to count how many observations are below each threshold with binary search.
 In this case, the time complexity is $O(|U|\nu + |U|log|U|)$.